 delete shadows all

 Any of these can take a while, especially if SVI is big, e.g., more than 20-30 gigabytes.
 It can get huge occasionally, hundreds of gigabytes.
 I recently saw 1,022 shadow copies deleted (the first and third methods tell you the count) from one server.

 Special cases do occur.
 Here are steps which can help a lot.

 - Sometimes the steps above quit in the middle.
 Start them over again.
 Often they’ll complete.

 - If the above does not completely solve the situation (if the SVI folder is still huge), do

 vssadmin resize shadowstoragefor the relevant drive(s) (try /? for syntax…), first to 10%, then back to whatever it was.
 Sometimes Windows will do a lot of steady cleanup for you, sometimes over hours of time.
 You’ll see it by watching File Explorer.

 - Run CHKDSK /F at reboot.

 To disable SentinelOne:

 - First get the Passphrase for the machine, from the S1 console.
 It’s under Actions, you can choose Show Passphrase.
-Do be aware that your S1 admin will probably receive a notice that you have asked for this.
+Do be aware that your S1 admin may receive a notice that you have asked for this.

 cd "C:\Program Files\SentinelOne\Sentinel*"